Samarth1696/Chip8/README.md

 ## How to play with the Emulator ##

-You can simply host it with `npm build` or you can play directly with my hosted site https://6369617d280e5302e58e6b09--precious-granita-924589.netlify.app/ <br/>
+You can simply host it with `npm` or you can play directly with my hosted site https://6369617d280e5302e58e6b09--precious-granita-924589.netlify.app/ <br/>
 #### Hope you liked it! :) ####
 ## References ##